Shilajit Side Effects: What to Know Before Use

 • Mycotoxins — toxic compounds that moulds produce during improper storage

 In 2016, a study in Metallomics found that several commercially available shilajit products contained lead and arsenic levels exceeding safe limits.
 This underscores why choosing an independently lab-tested product is critical.
-Learn how to protect yourself with our guide on how to identify fake shilajit.

 Drug Interactions to Be Aware Of